YannickvanEtten/bachelor_theses_SJK_2024/README.md

 | GAS models                           | Creal, D.D., Koopman, S.J. & Lucas, A. (2013).
 Generalized Autoregressive Score Models with Applications, Journal of Applied Econometrics 28(5), 777-795. |

 ## General Information and Starting Code
-When starting with the thesis it could help to read t In [this folder](https://github.com/YannickvanEtten/bachelor_theses_SJK_2024/tree/5a89c9a9ba76388744a882232c673856aa13a1c6/General%20GARCH%20Information) general information is found about GARCH and Multivariate GARCH models, provided by dr. Lennart Hoogerheide.
+In [this folder](https://github.com/YannickvanEtten/bachelor_theses_SJK_2024/tree/5a89c9a9ba76388744a882232c673856aa13a1c6/General%20GARCH%20Information) general information is found about GARCH and Multivariate GARCH models, provided by dr. Lennart Hoogerheide.
 A Python file containing starting code for GARCH models is available in [this folder](https://github.com/YannickvanEtten/bachelor_theses_SJK_2024/tree/5a89c9a9ba76388744a882232c673856aa13a1c6/Python%20code).
 Additional, there is a Python file concerning GARCH models with a Student-t distribution in [this folder](https://github.com/YannickvanEtten/bachelor_theses_SJK_2024/tree/5a89c9a9ba76388744a882232c673856aa13a1c6/Python%20code/GARCH%20Student-t).

 ## Important dates